jhjh0409/internships-sg/README.md

 <h1>Singapore 2025 Tech Internships</h1>

-This repository serves as a comprehensive and collaborative resource for **internship opportunities in Singapore**.
+This repository serves as a collaborative resource for **internship opportunities in Singapore**.

 * Focused exclusively on internships based in **Singapore**, including summer, winter and off-cycle openings.
-* Contribute by submitting a pull request or an issue.
+* Feel free to contribute by submitting a pull request or an issue.

 <h2>Internship List</h2>